asjongers/ember-stack-builder-engine/README.md

 * `ember build` (development)
 * `ember build --environment production` (production)

-### Deploying

-Specify what it takes to deploy your app.

-## Further Reading / Useful Links
+### Further Reading / Useful Links

 * [ember.js](http://emberjs.com/)
 * [ember-cli](https://ember-cli.com/)
 * Development Browser Extensions
   * [ember inspector for chrome](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi)
   * [ember inspector for firefox](https://addons.mozilla.org/en-US/firefox/addon/ember-inspector/)

+### Notes
+* The textarea used to modify the docker-compose.yml file has been customized to allow you to add/remove indent to your lines.
+However, this broke the browser-specific undo/redo functions when used from the menu (either in edit or on right-click).
+Please use the keyboard shortcuts (Ctrl+Z / Ctrl+Shift+Z) to undo / redo your modifications.